 The Networking of Wireless Information Systems, NetWIS, laboratory led by Dr. Wenye Wang, is focused broadly on in-depth understanding, algorithm and protocol design in mobile wireless networks.
 Our vision is that by developing new models, measuring experimental results, and understanding basic properties of wireless networks in different circumstances, it is possible to design algorithms, protocols, and architectures that enable a wireless network to have robust architecture and topology and high performance for diversified applications and large-scale distributed, intelligent systems.

 Our lab members include undergraduate students who gain their experience in research and prepare for their graduate study, and graduate students who aim to make novel contributions to wireless networking area.
 Currently, we are focused on the issues like mobile clouds, vehicle-to-vehicle communications, wireless in the Smart Grid from the perspective of network resilience and performance in the presence of failures and abnormality.

-The Aftermath of Broken Links: Resilience of IoT Systems from A Networking Perspective
+Resilience of IoT Systems Against Edge-induced Cascade-of-Failures: A Networking Perspective

 Jie Wang, Sigit Pambudi, Wenye Wang, and Min Song, IEEE Internet of Things Journal, pp. 6952-6963, August 2019

 On Studying Information Dissemination in Social-Physical Interdependent Networks